neutrinojs/webpack-chain/README.md

 ## Installation

-`webpack-chain` requires Node.js v6.9 and higher. `webpack-chain` also only creates configuration objects designed for use in Webpack 2 and 3.
+`webpack-chain` requires Node.js v6.9 and higher. `webpack-chain` also only creates configuration objects designed for use in Webpack version 2, 3, and 4.

 You may install this package using either Yarn or npm (choose one):